 Level 120 - 200: Boss Runs ( Zakum, Horn Tail, Von Leon, Cygnus Empress, etc...)

 Recommendation: S+ (Bosses are a great way to gain money, items, and exp at the same time)

 Overall: 4th Job Training is not easy, it's very hard and there are multiple ways to train.
 At level 100, either go to Aliens, R&J PQ or Captians and Kru until 100 - 110/120.
-I suggest stop at 110 however, and go to LKC to train.
-If you don't want to train at LKC, you can go to many other alternatives until 150 (ToT and BDT, etc).
-But it will be much slower, as LKC is the fastest and most efficient way to Level Up from Level 110-200.
-Along with the other S+ rated training areas.
+I do not suggest LKC anymore as a top priority, it is just like a regular training map now.
+You can go to many other alternatives until 150 (ToT and BDT, etc).
+I highly suggest from 140-165 (or 170) to even 200, you do Dimension Invasion PQ, it is the absolute best at 140.
+After that, at 165 you can get into the future places, and at 170 do the quest to get into Stronghold (someone can also teleport you in at 165).
+At 190 you could move to Hall of Honour, it is very perilous though.
 Last, Bosses are also a great way to level up.
 They are like a full pack-a-punch that gives you everything.

 The other section.
 This means we are reaching the end of this guide.
 This is all the extras and how-do's you need to complete your Luminous.